greenelab/xswap-manuscript/manuscript.md

 Specifically, two chosen edges constitute a valid swap if they preserve degree for all four involved nodes and do not violate the above condition options.
 The motivation for these generalizations is to make the permutation method applicable both to directed and undirected graphs, as well as to networks with different types of nodes, variously called multipartite, heterogeneous, or multimodal networks.

-When permuting bipartite networks, our method ensures that each nodes class membership and with-class degree is preserved.
+When permuting bipartite networks, our method ensures that each node's class membership and with-class degree is preserved.
 Similarly, heterogeneous networks should be permuted by considering each edge type as a separate network.
 This way, each node retains its within-edge-type degree for all edge types.
 We provide documentation for parameter choices depending on the type of network being permuted in the GitHub repository (https://github.com/hetio/xswap).